 REtipster does not provide legal advice.
 The information in this article can be impacted by many unique variables.
 Always consult with a qualified legal professional before taking action.

 There's a common misconception I hear from land investors who are selling their properties with owner financing.

-I hear it so often, in fact, that it warrants my time to write this blog post, just so I can explain it once and not re-hash it every time I hear this.
+I hear it so often that it warrants my time to write this blog post, so I can explain it once and not re-hash it every time I hear this.

 Here's the issue…

-A lot of people think that if they sell a property with owner financing (land contract, deed of trust, or otherwise) and if the borrower defaults (i.e. – stops making their loan payments), the land investor can simply re-list the property and sell it to another buyer all over again.
+A lot of people think that if they sell a property with owner financing (like a land contract, where the deed isn't recorded until the loan is paid in full) and if the borrower defaults (i.e., stops making their loan payments), the land investor can simply re-list the property and sell it to another buyer all over again.

 “I never recorded the loan documents and I haven't signed a deed to the buyer yet.
 The county doesn't know about the transaction and the borrower doesn't have the deed, so it's like the deal never happened!”

 Just because you haven't signed a deed over to the buyer and haven't recorded any loan documents doesn't mean you have the right to re-sell the property.

 There's a reason you can't just re-sell a property when your borrower stops paying.

 When both parties have signed loan documents, and after the borrower has made even a single payment to the seller, that borrower now has an equitable interest in the property.